Models Servings

 | Container URL | URL of the container where the model is hosted.
 Available for a running container. |

-On the main screen, click the Create button to open the Create Model Serving form.
+On the main screen, use the Create button to create Hugging Face or NIM model servings.

 To create a new model serving:

-- Click the Create button on the main screen to open the Create Model Serving form.
+- Click the Create button on the main screen and select which type of model serving you want to create.

-- Fill in the required fields in the form:
+- Fill in the required fields in the Model Serving form:

 - ID: Unique identifier for the model serving.

-- Display Name: Enter a name for the model serving.
+- Display Name: Enter a name for the model serving displayed on UI.

 - Description: Provide a brief description of the model serving.

 - Hugging Face Model Name: Applies to Hugging Face source type.
-Enter the name of the model from Hugging Face.
+Start typing the name of the model to see suggestions or click Select from registry to pick in the pop-up modal window.

 - Docker Image URI: Applies to NIM source type.
 Enter the Docker image URI for the model.